digitoimistodude/marlin-vagrant/README.md

 If you make any changes to **Vagrantfile**, run `vagrant reload` or `vagrant up --provision` if the server is not running, or if you change **provision.sh** while running, run `vagrant provision`.

-You can always see the apache status by `vagrant ssh`'ing to your vagrant box and typing `sudo service apache2 status`.
-If it's not started, run `sudo service apache2 start`.
+You can always see the apache status by `vagrant ssh`'ing to your vagrant box and typing `sudo service nginx status`.
+If it's not started, run `sudo service nginx start`.

 ## Installation on Windows